melissamonk-NOAA/Vermilion_2021/doc/north.md

 ### Model Parameters
+The population dynamics model has many parameters, some estimated using the available data in the assessment and some fixed at values either external to the assessment or informed by the available data.
+A summary of all estimated and fixed parameter values, including associated properties, are listed in Table (\@ref(tab:params).

+A total of 115 parameters were estimated in the base model, including recruitment deviations.
+Time-invariant growth parameters (Brody growth coefficient, lengths at age 0 and age 30, and CV old/young) using the Schnute parameterization of the von Bertalanffy growth function were estimated for each sex.
+The CV of the distribution of length-at-age, CV(L), in the base model is estimated at the lower and upper ages specified in the Schnute parameterization of von Bertalanffy growth, and a linear interpolation between these 2 parameters is a function of age.
+This choice was based on visual inspection of the relationship between CV(L) and age, by sex, using the NWFSC hook-and-line survey data (Figure \@ref(fig:cv-length-age)).
+Natural mortality was estimated for females and males, and informed by a prior distribution.
+Selectivity varied by fleet, and was assumed to be either asymptotic or domed for retained fleets, and forced to be domed for discard fleets with initial and final selectivity fixed at zero.
+All selectivity parameters were assumed to be time-invariant, except time blocks were used to capture changes in peak selectivity associated with regulatory changes in 2002 and 2017 (see regulations section).
+Recruitment deviates were estimated in the base model from 1970 – 2020.
+Initial (equilibrium) recruitment was also estimated.
+An extra standard deviation parameter was estimated for the PR mode abundance index, as the externally estimated CVs were small due to extremely large sample sizes (1000s of trips).

 ### Priors

 The Thorson-Dorn rockfish prior (developed for use West Coast rockfish assessments) conducted by James Thorson (personal communication, NWFSC, NOAA) and reviewed and endorsed by the Scientific and Statistical Committee (SSC) in 2017, has been a primary source of information on steepness for rockfishes.
 This approach, however, was subsequently rejected for future analysis in 2019 when the new meta-analysis resulted in a mean value of approximately 0.95.
-In the absence of a new method for generating a prior for steepness the default approach reverts to the previously endorsed method, the 2017 prior for steepness ($h$; beta distribution with $\mu$=0.72 and $\sigma$=0.15) is retained.
+In the absence of a new method for generating a prior for steepness the default approach reverts to the previously endorsed method, the 2017 prior for steepness ($h$; beta distribution with $\mu$=0.72 and $\sigma$=0.16) is retained.

+A prior for natural mortality was developed using the method of [@Hamel2015].
+The STAT examined the distribution of ages from the NWFSC hook-and-line survey and found that roughly 99.9% of otoliths aged were in the mid-50s or younger.
+Therefore an approximate maximum age of 54 was selected, giving a median estimate of 0.1 $yr^{-1}$ for the prior.
+The STAT notes that the recommended log-scale standard deviation of 0.438 for the prior makes it only weakly informative, so small changes to the median value do not affect assessment results.

 ### Data Weighting
 Length composition and conditional-age-at-length (CAAL) compositions sample sizes for the base model were tuned by the "Francis method," based on equation TA1.8 in Francis [-@Francis2011], and implemented in the r4ss package.
-This approach involves comparing the residuals in the model’s expected mean length with respect to the observed mean length and associated uncertainty derived from the composition vectors and their associated input sample sizes.
-The sample sizes are then tuned so that the observed and expected variability are consistent.
-After adjustment to the sample sizes, models were not re-tuned if the bootstrap uncertainty value around the tuning factor overlapped 1.0.

-As outlined in the Best Practices, a sensitivity run was conducted with length and conditional-age-at-length (CAAL) compositions were re-weighted using the Ianelli-McAllister harmonic mean method [@McAllister1997].
+As outlined in the Best Practices, a sensitivity run was conducted with length and conditional-age-at-length (CAAL) compositions were re-weighted using the McAllister-Ianelli harmonic mean method [@McAllister1997].
+See the model sensitivity section for a comparison of the Francis and McAllister-Ianelli results.
 Additionally, weighting using the Dirichlet-Multinomial likelihood, that includes and estimable parameter (theta) that scales the input sample size, was explored.
 However, all estimates of the ratio of
-$\theta/(1+\theta)$ were greater than 0.99, which indicates the models is trying to tune the sample size as high as possible.
+$\theta/(1+\theta)$ were greater than 0.99, which indicates the models is trying to tune the sample size as large as possible.
 Given this result, the STAT chose not to further explore the Dirichlet-Multinomial data weighting.
 As a note, there is a bug in SS Version 3.30.16.00 that prevents the number of estimated weights from being larger than the number of fleets.
 This was fixed in SS Version 3.30.16.01 and this version was only used for exploration of the Dirichlet-Multinomial data weighting.

-The STAT explored both McAllister-Ianelli and Francis data weighting methods with the pre-STAR base model.

 ### Key Assumptions and Structural Choices

-A key assumption made by this assessment model is that the biological parameters between the cryptic species pair vermilion and sunset rockfish are the same.
-The catch histories are inseparable at this time, especially for the early commercial landings.
-Ongoing research may shed light on this issue.

-### Evaluation of Model Parameters

-A number of models were explored to look the the first year of estimated recruitment deviations.

-Models estimating steepness were also considered.
+Many of the key assumptions and structural choices made in this assessment were evaluated through sensitivity analyses.
+For consistency, model structural choices were made that were likely to result in the most parsimonious treatment of the available data, either a priori determined or through the evaluation of model goodness of fit.
+The major structural choices in both California assessments were 1) the use of a single, stationary, and closed population model to describe the aggregate population dynamics and biological parameters of the cryptic species pair in each region, 2) density-dependence entirely characterized by a Beverton-Holt stock recruitment relationship, 3) that natural mortality rates can be adequately estimated from available data, and 4) time blocks based on major regulatory changes adequately characterize changes in size-selectivity of fishing gear over time.
+The catch histories of vermilion and sunset rockfishes are inseparable at this time, making estimation of species-specific fishing mortality rates impossible.
+Ongoing research may shed light on this issue, and help improve our understanding of potential differences between the species (e.g., vital rates) that could influence estimates of stock productivity and sustainable yield.

 ### Convergence